 Bud To Blossom: The Story Behind Louis de Guzman's New Balance 574 'Ma Divina'

-Chicago-based fine artist and designer Louis De Guzman uses his signature 'geometric abstraction' style to reimagine cartoon icons like Bart Simpson, SpongeBob SquarePants and Bugs Bunny as striking paintings and sculptures.
+Chicago-based fine artist and designer uses his signature 'geometric abstraction' style to reimagine cartoon icons like Bart Simpson, SpongeBob SquarePants and Bugs Bunny as striking paintings and sculptures.
 However, his first artistic spark didn't come from Saturday morning cartoons: it came from his mother's love of floral arrangements and bouquet-making.

 As a young child, De Guzman would accompany his mother to craft shows around the Chicago area.
 He often speaks of his visceral memories from those shows – his mother's artistry, the bright colours of the flowers and the drawings he'd create to try and replicate her bouquets.
-Now, he's telling that story through his latest New Balance colab: the 574 'Ma Divina,' both a deeply personal story for the artist and a physical acknowledgement of his belief that his work is for everyone.
+Now, he's telling that story through his latest colab: the 'Ma Divina,' both a deeply personal story for the artist and a physical acknowledgement of his belief that his work is for everyone.

 Sneaker Freaker spoke to Louis De Guzman ahead of the 'Ma Divina' release and touched on everything from his history with New Balance to the parallels he sees between footwear design and fine art.
 See the full conversation below.